Remember

 Once

-a harbour city on the edge of a deep bay of Dardanelles, the site now
+a harbour city on the edge of a deep bay of the Dardanelles, the site now

 lies 5 km inland from the coast due to the alluvial material carried